 By the end of 2007, tables were established in 11 states.
 With more springing up across the country, their leaders saw a need for an entity to connect and support them.
 State Voices was launched in 2008 to fill this role.

 Since then, the group’s network has been a part of unprecedented civic engagement victories.
-In 2012, Oregon Voice launched the New American Voters Project, helping to register more than 90% of Oregon’s new citizens to date.
+In 2012, Oregon Voice launched the New American Voters Project, helping to register more than 90 percent of Oregon’s new citizens to date.
 In 2013, the Colorado Civic Engagement Roundtable played a key role in the Colorado Voter Access and Modernized Elections Act being signed into law, making it easier for citizens across the state to cast their ballots.
 In 2013, Michigan Voice launched Detroit Voices a project that started in southwest Detroit, where four community-based organizations ran a coordinated voter outreach program to mobilize 20,000 predominantly low-income, Latino voters in precincts with the state’s historically lowest turnout.